OnlyRegistered/appfeedback/README.md

    Small, miscellaneous programs that make everyday tasks easier.

 2. **Only Talk**
-   A voice connection especially for gamers, supporting 6-10 users together in one connection.
+   A voice connection especially for gamer, supporting 6-10 users together in one connection.
 3. **File Finder Tool**
    A program that searches your hard drive or specific locations to find duplicate files for deletion.